-Projects are considered individually to determine how well they fulfill the MGP's goals and criteria.
+Projects are considered individually to determine how well they fulfill the MGP Guidelines' goals and criteria.
 During the application review process, an inter-disciplinary committee of Ag + Open Space staff reviewed and evaluated applications using the evaluation matrix.
 The staff team conducted site visits, met three times to discuss projects, and developed preliminary funding recommendations.

-The evaluation matrix utilizes applicant responses to score each project in the following categories: Program Intent, Benefits, Need, and Readiness.
-An Other Considerations category is also analyzed as a part of the evaluation process, though they are not given a numerical score.
-These Other Considerations include diversity, equity, and inclusion; community and geographic diversity; projects in fire and flood impacted areas; community support; and past MGP project performance.
-Through the evaluation process, staff may prioritize projects that align with MGP Guidelines and protect new lands to increase the amount of urban open space, as well as those that provide new opportunities for recreation, connections within and between communities and other protected lands, and habitat restoration.
-The maximum score is 100.
+The evaluation matrix utilizes applicant responses to score each project in the following categories: Program Intent, Community and Environmental Benefits, Need, and Readiness.
+Prioritization includes acquisitions that add new land to community open space and projects that link communities.
+An "Other Considerations" category is also analyzed as a part of the evaluation process.
+These "Other Considerations," which were highlighted by the Board of Directors and included in the 2022 Guidelines, include diversity, equity, and inclusion; geographic diversity; projects in fire and flood impacted areas; community support; and past MGP project performance.
+The maximum score is 100, and all projects exceeded the baseline funding score of 65.